Your Ultimate 7 Day Thailand Itinerary: Bangkok, Chiang Mai & Beyond

 If arriving from Europe or the Americas I can attest that the easiest way to get to your hotel is with a private transfer.
 Youโll be exhausted after countless hours flying and navigating the taxi stand or public transportation will be much harder on limited sleep.

 Adjusting to the time difference can make your first day difficult, too.
 Take today easy but try to stay awake as long as you can.
+You’ve got a 7 day Thailand itinerary, after all.
+Gotta be fresh!

 Day 2: Bangkok Highlights